 You may have heard your friends call it a "nose job": Rhinoplasty is a surgical procedure that reshapes, resizes and otherwise improves the appearance of the nose.
 This nose surgery also addresses breathing problems for people with a deviated septum.

-Dr. Levi Young is a board-certified plastic surgeon performing rhinoplasty and other procedures in Overland Park, KS.
+Dr. Levi Young is a board-certified plastic surgeon performing rhinoplasty and other procedures in Leawood, KS.
 You can see examples of the facial plastic surgery he has performed in our gallery.
-To arrange a complimentary consultation with Dr. Young, please call our staff at 913-341-2188.
+To arrange a consultation with Dr. Levi Young, please call our staff at 913-341-2188.

 Nose surgery improves the overall appearance of your face.
 Common reasons for seeking rhinoplasty include the following nose characteristics: